Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 Go to receipt Validation Obfuscator , paste the google public key of your app and press “Obfuscate Google Play License Key”.
 Please ensure that the event is triggered from every available location where the product can be purchased.
 If users have the option to buy from both the in-game store and a popup, make sure the event is sent in both scenarios

+In-app purchase (IAP) Event contains the following parameters:
+1. `iAPType` - Refer to the different types of in-app purchaseS:
+    A. `product` - A one-time purchase.
+    B. `Subscription` - A product that allows users to purchase content for a defined period.
+3. `levelName` -  Specifies the level where the in-app purchase was made.
 After each successful purchase you need to send event to adjust:

       public static async Task MoonSDK.TrackAdjustRevenueEventAsync(PurchaseEventArgs e, iAPType iAPType, string levelName = "default")